 Disclaimer: The knowledge in this article is based on my experiences, understanding, and observation.
 If you don’t agree on anything in the article, please write a comment and we will discuss the thing that you disagree with.

 What is User Acceptance Test (UAT)?

 Product Owners (PO) and business units generally work on requirements and focus them.
-Thus, they can use the requirement-based and activity-based test techniques during UAT process.
-As we testers, we can also use these techniques in test process as well.
+Thus, they can use the requirement-based and activity-based test techniques during the UAT process.
+As we testers, we can also use these techniques in the test process as well.
 I am going to explain some of these techniques in this article.
 But first, let start with what UAT testing is.

-In agile methodologies, it is the test activity which performed by generally product owners after the completion of the development and software testing process of the stories.
+In agile methodologies, it is the test activity performed by generally product owners after the completion of the development and software testing process of the stories.
 In waterfall and V-model processes, these tests are generally performed by analysts or business units.
-The purpose of the UAT is to determine whether the user’s requirements for the requested job have been met and to get the approval for the live deployment.
+The purpose of the UAT is to determine whether the user’s requirements for the requested job have been met and to get approval for the live deployment.

 A sample entry and exit criteria for the user acceptance test are summarized in the following table.

 A user story can be described as a requested feature that is in the software from the perspective of the end-user in agile software development life cycle.
 In user story, we have to specify the demand, the reason of the demand, and the user who is requesting it.